aarontran/snr-filaments/agenda.md

   acceleration efficiency?
 Ought to be testable, esp with the youngest galactic SNRs.

-Major question I have -- what would we expect for shock evolution, dynamical age of shock, etc?
+* Major question I have -- what would we expect for shock evolution, dynamical age of shock, etc?
 I am wondering if there is a correlation between:
   - loss-limited rim (radio rise)
   - stronger width-energy dependence, perhaps comparatively dimmer in X-ray vs. damped rims
   - dynamically young shock, or shock that hasn't interacted with ejecta / other material?  look at the really young / faint shocks... it's real hard to say for the fainter ones.
 There's sometimes simply no rim in soft X-ray to be seen.

   This is basically based on two observations:
   1. Regions J, L, M around WNW of Tycho.
 J is associated w/ regions 11,12 in X-ray, which have harder spectra than rest of Tycho (smaller gamma, larger cutoff energy).
 Both regions (12 especially) require the "weak-field" damping in order to get correct energy dep.
 Fit is _not physically meaningful_ (weak-field damping not consistent w/ radio rise), but suggests stronger energy dependence than in other regions.
      Region J is pretty bright, next to ejecta knot, though.
 L, M are fainter and don't show clear soft X-ray rims.
   2. Region O (or, X-ray Region 18).
 This is the faint, fast moving shock (maybe 1.5x to 2x faster than similar shock to southeast).
 Again, strong energy dependence in X-ray (weak-field damping fit), here there was a (faint) rim though.
 Definitely weaker than filament rims rather SE.

   All extremely speculative but I would be curious to know how damping plays into a shock's evolution.
 Do turbulence cascades occur in simulations?

-### Broader exploration

-Need to learn more (basic undergrad/early grad astrophys.) first.

 * General question for myself: what can optical observation tell us about shocks?
 Balmer lines -> shock velocity (broadening?)